magenta/magenta/README.md

 pip install magenta
 ```

-The magenta libraries are now available for use within Python programs and
+The Magenta libraries are now available for use within Python programs and
-Jupyter notebooks, and the magenta scripts are installed in your path!
+Jupyter notebooks, and the Magenta scripts are installed in your path!

 ### Docker
 Another way to try out Magenta is to use our Docker container.